 I had the pleasure of tasting this stew at a church dinner and immediately sought out the recipe.
 If you like Tex-Mex flavors, you're really going to like it.
-The original recipe from The Sonoma Diet Cookbook called for sauteed chicken breasts, but I've adapted it slightly to take advantage of precooked rotisserie chicken.
+The original recipe called for sauteed chicken breasts, but I've adapted it slightly to take advantage of precooked rotisserie chicken.
 I had no idea hominy was so good - I'm dreaming of the next time I make this wonderful stew.

 Spicy Chicken and Hominy Stew

 makes 8 servings

 1 cup jarred green salsa or green enchilada sauce

 3-4 cups chopped rotisserie chicken

 1/2 cup sour cream (optional)

 2 tablespoons shredded cotija or mozzarella cheese (optional)